 Securitisations have demonstrated their value in Germany; for the German economy, they are proving to be a key link to the capital market.
 In 2016 EUR 17.2 billion in loans and receivables at German banks and enterprises were securitized in the term market and another EUR 15 billion in the ABCP market.
 Essentially, this was of benefit for sales financing in the German automobile industry, the leasing business.
-For 2017 we expect for the term market roundabout EUR 36 billion in loans including one big retained RMBS deal.
+For 2017 we have seen around EUR 10 billion in loans.
 Where tax rules allow German SPVs to be established, more than half the originators opted for the TSI solution.
-As a result, more than 120 securitisation transactions have been processed since 2004 (December 2017).
+As a result, more than 120 securitisation transactions have been processed since 2004 (March 2018).

 Structured finance in Germany and TSI – the two go hand in hand.
 True Sale International GmbH (TSI) was founded in 2004 as an initiative launched by 13 banks in Germany to further the German securitisation market.
 Today, TSI deals with a far wider range of issues, covering broad segments of the asset based finance market.

 TSI's original intention was to enable banks in Germany to securitise their own loans under German law and on the basis of a standardised procedure approved by all market players as well as to create a brand for German quality securitisations.
 The DEUTSCHER VERBRIEFUNGSSTANDARD (German securitisation standard), which is now firmly established, sets standards for transparency, investor information, lending and loan processing and excludes "originate to distribute" (OTD) structures.
 TSI'S events, which have been attended by almost 14,000 people since 2005, and its frequently visited website, including its own blog on current capital market and regulation topics, allow the company to exert a vital influence on the German market for securitisations and other forms of covered finance.

 This is a good foundation from which to address forward-looking topics associated with the continually developing asset based and structured finance market.
 For example, TSI is also tacking matters concerning related asset classes such as structured covered bonds, infrastructure and credit funds and project bonds.